NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/2_index.md

     <div class="section-header">
         <h2>Who are we?</h2>
         <div class="header-line"></div>
         <p> The Satellite Needs Working Group designs and administers the bi-annual survey.
-The SNWG Management Office facilitates, analyzes, presents, and develops the data and Solutions that result from that survey, focusing on three core areas: Stakeholder Engagement, Solution Assessment, and Solution Project Implementation.</p>
+NSITE facilitates, analyzes, presents, and develops the data and Solutions that result from that survey, focusing on three core areas: Stakeholder Engagement, Solution Assessment, and Solution Project Implementation.</p>
     </div>
     <!-- Tab Container 1: Personnel tabs wrapper container -->
     <div class="tabs-wrapper">